thomas-vogel/thomas-vogel.github.io/_pages/publications/index.md

 ## 2021

 * Thomas Vogel, Chinh Tran, and Lars Grunske. [_A Comprehensive Empirical Evaluation of Generating Test Suites for Mobile Applications with Diversity_](2020-IST).
 In: Information and Software Technology (2021). _(Available online 25 September 2020)_.
+* Ilias Gerostathopoulos, Thomas Vogel, Danny Weyns, and Patricia Lago. [_How do we Evaluate Self-adaptive Software Systems?_](2021-SEAMS) In: 16th International Symposium on Software Engineering for Adaptive and Self-Managing Systems.
+SEAMS ’21.
+ACM, 2021.

 ## 2020